-Now when it comes to the end of the day for your Hotel what really counts is RevPar, ADR, and Occupancy.
+Now when it comes to the end of the day for your Hotel what counts is RevPar, ADR, and Occupancy.

-Social Media does absolutely not provide you with any magic wand.
+Social Media does not provide you with any magic wand.
 If you believe so then you will spend a lot of time in the Reaction stage.

 You need to take strategic action steps to identify your Hotel Social Network Champion Advocates.
 And should reward them for their involvement and appreciation of your Hotel Brand.